 Frustration Tolerance is Key

 Frustration tolerance is not an innate trait that dogs are born with.
-Puppies and untrained adult dogs will react in unwanted ways to being frustrated.
+Puppies and untrained adult dogs will react in unwanted ways of being frustrated.
 Some of the situations that can trigger frustration include:

 - Being left alone